marcosrdv/linux-setup/solus/README.md

-# linux-setup
+# solus-setup

-Bash scripts and files to setup different Linux distros
+Bash scripts and files to setup Solus Budgie Linux